 Our Founder - Americo S. Ventura (1927-2017)

-For over 60 years, Americo S. Ventura provided legal services built on the principle of compassionate service and giving back to the community.
 He believed that the law was an honorable profession – one of service and esteem – and he continued to exemplify those values, and practice the profession he loved, until his passing.

 Attorney Ventura attended Georgetown University undergrad and began practicing law in Danbury, CT in 1957 upon his graduation from Boston University School of Law.
 The son of Portuguese immigrants, Attorney Ventura was a United States Army Veteran and served as the Chief Prosecutor in the City of Danbury.
 He spoke Spanish and Portuguese fluently and very proud of his role in bringing diversity to the local bar and to the law firm.
 He had partnered with Dianne Andersen, the first female lawyer in Danbury in 1957, and hired Danbury’s first African American attorney, Connecticut Court of Appeals Judge Thomas G. West.